-Two steep sections in the forest, before you arrive in an Alpine area with sweeping views.
-I would save yourself five to seven hours to complete the hike or more if you plan to climb any of the nearby peaks or head into Banff.
+Two steep sections in the forest before you arrive in an Alpine area with sweeping views.
+Save yourself four to seven hours to complete the hike or more if you plan to climb any of the nearby peaks or head into Banff.

 How Hard is Burstall Pass?

 Although AllTrails rates this as a moderate trail and we’d have to agree.
 There is not too much elevation gain and nothing technical with exposure.
-It does require a bit more stamina than most moderate trails as it is almost 16km in length.
+It does require a bit more stamina than most moderate trails, as it is almost 16km in length.

-When can you hike Burstall Pass?
+When can you Hike Burstall Pass?

-As the trail lies low in elevation and has easy slopes it’s good to hike early and late in the season.
+As the trail lies low in elevation and has easy slopes, it’s good to hike early and late in the season.
 Anywhere from March to October is likely a good time to hike Burstall Pass.
 September would be tremendous as there are a lot of larches in the area.

-How Popular is Burstall Pass
+How Popular is the Burstall Pass Hike?

 Burstall pass is moderately trafficked.
-We wanted a quiet trail so we arrived late in the evening knowing we could complete it faster than most.
-We passed several groups along the way and on a nice weekend, it’s pretty popular as it’s very accessible.
+We wanted a quiet trail, so we arrived late in the evening knowing we could complete it faster than most.
+We passed several groups along the way, and on a nice weekend, it’s pretty popular as it’s very accessible.
 Burstall pass is perfect for a walk with the family, dogs, trail running, etc.

 What About Dogs and Kids in Burstall Pass?

 I’d say from eight years old and up, maybe even younger.
 Big dogs should be able to handle the trail just fine.
-Just keep in mind it’s 15km in length so they’ll need to be able to walk for that long.
+Just keep in mind it’s 15km in length, so they’ll need to be able to walk for that long.

 If you enjoyed Burstall Pass and you’re looking for another popular hike.
-Only a few kilometers away is Tent Ridge, it’s a hike that is more technical with a small scramble and mild exposure.
+Only a few kilometers away is Tent Ridge.
+It’s a hike that is more technical with a small scramble and mild exposure.
 The views from Tent Ridge are some of the best in Kananaskis Country.
 You need to check this hike out!